atodorov/atodorov.github.com/content/_posts/2014-05-19-i-want-to-be-a-robot-book-review-the-singularity-is-near.markdown

 Epilogue
 --------

-{% blockquote %}
-Human Centrality.
-A common view is that science has consistently been correcting our overly inflated view of our own significance.
-Stephen Jay Gould said, "The most important scientific revolutions all include, as their only common feature, the dethronement of human arrogance from one pedestal after another of previous convictions about our centrality in the cosmos."
+> Human Centrality.
+A common view is that science has consistently been correcting our overly inflated view of our
+> own significance.
+Stephen Jay Gould said, "The most important scientific revolutions all include, as their only
+> common feature, the dethronement of human arrogance from one pedestal after another of previous convictions about
+> our centrality in the cosmos."
+>

-But it turns out that we are central, after all.
-Our ability to create models-virtual realities-in our brains, combined with our modest-looking thumbs, has been sufficient to usher in another form of evolution: technology.
-That development enabled the persistence of the accelerating pace that started with biological evolution.
-It will continue until the entire universe is at our fingertips.
+> But it turns out that we are central, after all.
+Our ability to create models-virtual realities-in our brains, combined
-{% endblockquote %}
+> with our modest-looking thumbs, has been sufficient to usher in another form of evolution: technology.
+That
+> development enabled the persistence of the accelerating pace that started with biological evolution.
+It will continue
+> until the entire universe is at our fingertips.